Carnap's problem for intuitionistic propositional logic: Motivation and background

 \section{Motivation and background}

 \cite{carnap43} worried about the existence of `non-normal' interpretations of the connectives in classical propositional logic ($\CL$), i.e.\ interpretations that were different from the usual truth tables but still consistent with $\vdash_\CL$.
-Though neglected during many decades, the issue has been reopened in recent years.
+Though neglected for many decades, the issue has been reopened in recent years.
 One reason was that non-normal interpretations were seen to clash with inferentialist meaning theories (\cite{raatikainen08}).
 It has been countered that inferentialism is not really threatened by non-normal interpretations (e.g.\ \cite{murzihjortland09}), or that such interpretations are avoided by a proper understanding of inference rules (e.g.\ \cite{murzitopey21}).

-In this note we do not discuss the shape or the epistemological status of rules, but follow the model-theoretic approach to Carnap's problem initiated in \cite{bonwes16}.
+In this note we do not discuss the shape or the epistemological status of rules (but see Section \ref{s:discussion} for some discussion), but follow the model-theoretic approach to Carnap's problem initiated in \cite{bonwes16}.
 That is, a single-conclusion consequence relation $\vdash$ in a logical language is \emph{given} (no matter in what way), and, relative to a semantics which compositionally assigns \emph{semantic values} (set-theoretic objects of various kinds) to formulas, one investigates to what extent the meaning of the logical constants in that language is \emph{fixed} by consistency with $\vdash$.
 This is a precise model-theoretic task.